lawrancej/CompilerDesign/index.md

 ----------------------
 ### What is a context-free language?

+When a language is context free, it means that when reading the language a word or token can be only thing.
+A good example of this si the English language.
+"The boy bought the basketball."
+When we look at this sentence boy and baskeball are only defined as nouns and bought is defines as a verb.
+Since we require no context when we see those words to understand what they are, the language is context free.
+An example of a context based language would be most Asian based languages.
+A single symbol can be many things depending on the rest of the sentence.
+Since we rely on the context of the rest of the sentence to understand it, the language is not context free.

+So what is a context free language in programming?
+A context free language is one that is made up using context free grammar.
+The simplest way to understand this is by looking at some basic examples.

+B->hB
+B->

+If we look at the grammar above, we can see that it is context free.
+We know this because it meets two simple conditions.

+1. It has one symbol on the left hand side.
+2. It is not infinitly recursive.

+Why does more than one symbol on the left hand side make a language context free?

+In order to explain this lets look at some grammar in which that occurs.

+A->h
+B->k
+AB->Asd

+Now if we look at the language and we have AB, do we mean that we have A and B or do we mean that we have AB?
+This cannot be determined simply by just using the rules of the grammar.
+We would need other information.
+This means that the language is not context free.

+Why can the language not be infinitly recursive?

+Lets look at another example piece of grammar.

+B->hB

 ### What is the difference between a regular language and a context free language?

 ### What is a grammar?